ankitbioinfo/nico_tutorial/README.md

 #### Font

-If at any step returns the warning `findfont: Font family 'Helvetica' not found` please initialize the matplotlibrc file to use a different font:
+If at any step NiCo returns the warning `findfont: Font family 'Helvetica' not found` please initialize the matplotlibrc file to use a different font:

 ```
 import matplotlib.pyplot as plt